What is a DC motor?

 A DC motor is defined as a class of electrical motors that convert direct current electrical energy into mechanical energy.

 From the above definition, we can conclude that any electric motor that is operated using direct current or DC is called a DC motor.
-In the next few sections, we will understand the DC motor construction and how a DC motor converts the supplied DC electrical energy into mechanical energy.
+We will understand the DC motor construction and how a DC motor converts the supplied DC electrical energy into mechanical energy in the next few sections.

 DC Motor Parts